EVENTS & ACTION STEPS

 Olson Memorial Highway, or Highway 55, is an urban highway running through North Minneapolis.
-It is one of many urban freeways that divides communities, pollutes the environment, and creates a hazardous environment for pedestrians.
-Olson Memorial Highway has a uniquely devastating history, as the the construction of the highway was at the expense of a thriving Black cultural corridor that was home to local grocery stores, shops, and entertainment.
+It is one of many urban highways that divides communities, pollutes the environment, and creates a hazardous environment for nearby residents.
+Olson Memorial Highway has a uniquely devastating history, as the construction of the highway was at the expense of a thriving Black cultural corridor along 6th Avenue N that was home to dozens of shops, businesses and music venues.

-Some of these concerns were to be addressed with the construction of the Blue Line Light Rail Extension on Olson Highway.
+Some of these concerns were to be addressed with the construction of the Blue Line Light Rail Extension on Olson Memorial Highway.
 The light rail project was set to bring modest but much needed traffic safety improvements as well as robust public transit service.
-However, after years of planning and development, the Metropolitan Council suddenly rerouted the Blue Line Extension.
-Harrison and other Near North neighborhoods are left to deal with the negative impacts of this broken promise.
+However, after years of planning and development, the Metropolitan Council re-routed the Blue Line Extension and planned safety and transit improvements disappeared.
+Harrison and other Near North neighborhoods are now left to deal with the negative impacts of this broken promise.

 A Vision for the Future